International healthcare, pay attention to all conditions before subscribing

 How is my international healthcare plan renewed?

-Renewal: depending on the regulation which impact the Insurer (ex: French regulation vs Irish regulation), your policy is automatically renewed every year, or need to be renewed.
+Renewal: it depends on the regulation which impact the Insurer.
+Example: French regulation vs Irish regulation.
+Your policy is automatically renewed every year, or need to be renewed.

 Renewal conditions: benefits, terms and conditions and premium may change each year.
 The main variation remains the tariff.
 You will find more information on this topic on the page dedicated to renewal and evolution of contributions.